THE SUMMERISLE GUIDE

 THE TEN PRINCIPLES

 Just as our day to day lives are governed by both explicitly stated laws and implicitly adopted social norms, our burn is guided by what are known as the Ten Principles.
 They were not crafted as a dictate of how people should be, or act, but instead as a reflection of the community’s ethos and culture, our values and priorities.
-They are:
+While they are ordered, their creator Larry Harvey - and the broader Burning Man community - have regularly noted that they are always in conversation with one another, and no Principle is any more or less important than the rest:

 - Radical Inclusion: Anyone may be a part of Summerisle Burn.
 We welcome and respect the stranger.